berzerk0/Probable-Wordlists/README.md

 ### Why slog through an encyclopedic, alphabetized wordlist when you can start with the words people are most likely to use?
 #### Methodology - The Why and How

   While I was able to locate a few Password Wordlists that were sorted by popularity, the vast majority of lists, especially the larger lists, were sorted alphabetically.
 This seems like a major practicality flaw!
-If we assume that the most common password is *password*, (which is actually the 2nd most common, after *123456*) and we are performing a dictionary attack using an English dictionary, we are going to have to slog from *aardvark* through *passover* to get to *password*.
+If we assume that the most common password is *password*, (which is actually the 2nd most common, after *123456*) and we are performing checking passwords against an English dictionary, we are going to have to slog from *aardvark* through *passover* to get to *password*.
 I don't know off the top of my head just how commonly *aardvark* is used as a password - but we could be wasting a lot of time by not starting with the most common password on our list!

   I went to SecLists, Weakpass, and Hashes.org and downloaded nearly every single Wordlist containing real passwords I could find.
 These lists were huge, and I ended up with over 80 GB actual, human-generated and used passwords.
 These were split up among over 350 files of varying length, sorting scheme, character encoding, origin and other properties.
 I sorted these files, removed duplicates from within the files themselves, and prepared to join them all together.